elchs/LetoDBf/Readme.txt

  The filenames can have optional OS dependent leading '\' or '/', example: /mydbf.dbf, it will be internally cut away.
  All path separators in your filemnames are converted by LetoDBf server internal to the needed one, no need to take care about.
-Use "\" of "/" is equal to it.
+Use "\" or "/" is equal to it.

  The other, not recommended way because of not being portable, is to open a DBF table is the